lifemikey/objectstorage-swift/export-image.md

 ## What Happens Next

-After exporting an image, the image will remain in the list of Image Templates, but will also be available as a file in the {{site.data.keyword.objectstorageshort}} location specified during the export process.
+After exporting an image, the image will remain in the list of [Image Templates](/../docs/infrastructure/image-templates/image_about.html){:new_window}, but will also be available as a file in the {{site.data.keyword.objectstorageshort}} location specified during the export process.
 Refer to [View and Edit {{site.data.keyword.objectstorageshort}} File Details](view-and-edit-object-storage-file-details.html) for more information on viewing a file exported to an {{site.data.keyword.objectstorageshort}} Account.
 Because each image is a different size and has different characteristics, the export process may take several minutes before it is complete.
 Our average export speed is 2 GB/minute.
 If several minutes lapse and the image is still not available on the {{site.data.keyword.objectstorageshort}} Account, please contact Support.